leo/neat/README.md

 		});
 	</script>

-### minified
+### Minified

-As a developer you be an opponent of long loading times.
-In order to save as much space, you can download the minimized version of our plugin <a href="https://rawgit.com/medienreaktor/neat/master/jquery.neat.min.js">here</a>.
+Reduce loading times and use the minified version of the plugin <a href="https://rawgit.com/medienreaktor/neat/master/jquery.neat.min.js">here</a>.

-### delays on mobile devices
+### Delays on Mobile Devices

-Many mobile browsers are adding a 300ms-delay to each click-event because they need to check if you use the double-tab method first.
-Of course, this is pretty ugly.
-To get around this you just need to implement [fastclick] (http://build.origami.ft.com/bundles/js?modules=fastclick):
+Many mobile browsers add a 300ms-delay to each click-event (to check for double-tapping).
+To get around this, you just need to implement [fastclick] (http://build.origami.ft.com/bundles/js?modules=fastclick):

 	$(function() {
     		FastClick.attach(document.body);